williamhaley/garfieldunlimited.com/README.md

 This site is in no way endorsed by, or represents, anything or anyone named Garfield.
 It is simply a satirical website made by a weirdo.

+# Dev vs Prod

+The `ENV` file can be used to toggle the environment setup.

+* `PRODUCTION` - the docker container will have no port forwarding.
+* Anything else - the docker container will be exposed on port `8008`.

+If the environment is not production, you can bypass the need to have nginx installed on the host machine.
+It makes dev work easier, but does not totally mimic production.

+It is entirely optional to modify this config, but may make more sense as the scope and complexity increase.

 # Install

 You should be able to apply these instructions both to your dev environment and a production server.